saper0/qpcert/README.md

-# Provable robustness of (graph) neural networks against data poisoning and backdoor attacks
+# Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors

-Codebase to generated the results for the NeurIPS 2024 submission "Provable robustness of (graph) neural networks against data poisoning and backdoor attacks".
+Codebase to generated the results for the ICML 2025 submission "Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors".

 ## Installation